ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 - `gCO₂` - grams of carbon dioxide.
 - `137` - is the [current carbon emission factor](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/docs/carbon-emission-factor-17_07_2023-austria.png) for Austria as of July 17, 2023, 1:00 PM, as reported by the [Electricity Maps](https://app.electricitymaps.com/zone/AT) website.

 We can observe that when comparing the normalized geometric mean to the total energy consumption, the order of JVMs differs slightly (e.g., OpenJDK HotSpot VM consumes less energy overall compared to Graal Native Image).
-This discrepancy arises because the sum and geometric mean employ different mathematical operations, emphasizing different aspects of the data:
+This discrepancy arises because the sum and geometric mean employ different mathematical operations, emphasizing distinct aspects of the data:
 - The geometric mean is less affected by extreme values and offers a balanced representation of the central tendency of the data.
 - In contrast, total energy consumption represents the accumulation of all measurements and directly correlates to our monthly bills.

 # Conclusions

 This article presents an empirical investigation into the variations in energy consumption among key JVM platforms on the x86_64 Intel chipset.
-The study explores the differences observed when running off-the-shelf web-based applications as well as common code patterns such as logging, memory accesses, exception throwing, algorithms with varying time complexities, etc.
+The study explores the differences observed when running off-the-shelf web-based applications as well as common code patterns such as logging, memory accesses, exception throwing, algorithms with different time complexities, etc.

-The selected JVM implementations exhibit varying levels of energy efficiency depending on the software and workloads tested, often showing significant differences.
+The selected JVM implementations exhibit varying levels of energy efficiency depending on the software and workloads tested, often displaying significant differences.

-Notably, GraalVM Native Image exhibited the highest energy efficiency in the majority of tests, with the exception of a few outliers or extreme values.
+Notably, GraalVM Native Image demonstrated the highest energy efficiency in the majority of tests, except for a few outliers or extreme values.

-In the second group of energy-efficient JVMs, OpenJDK Hotspot VM, GraalVM EE, and GraalVM CE exhibited similar results with marginal differences.
+OpenJDK HotSpot VM, GraalVM EE, and GraalVM CE showcased similar efficiency in the majority of tests, with marginal differences.

-In the third group, which showed comparatively lower energy efficiency, Azul Prime VM and Eclipse OpenJ9 VM exhibited similar performance.
+Azul Prime VM's energy consumption varied depending on the test case, but generally, it consumed more energy than other HotSpot-based JVMs.

+Eclipse OpenJ9 VM exhibited comparatively lower energy efficiency.

 To write more eco-friendly code (i.e., code with reduced power consumption), programmers can employ various techniques covered in this report (but not only).
 These techniques include using cache-friendly data structures, avoiding inefficient algorithms, limiting the number of logged lines and thrown exceptions, minimizing object allocations, defining the scope of allocated objects as close as possible to their usage, etc.